Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 People with more severe types of thalassemia (beta major) are not able to make enough haemoglobin, which means that oxygen cannot get to all parts of the body.
 Organs then become starved of oxygen and are unable to function properly.
 This usually presents in childhood starting around 3 months of age.
 If not treated children are affected by its complications such as:

 - tendency to pathological fractures and frontal bossing with maxillary prominence.

 - bone deformities

-Beta thalassemia intermedia presents later in life with milder symptoms.
+Beta thalassemia intermedia present later in life with milder symptoms.